Glitch, Inc.

-Glitch, Inc. (previously known as Fog Creek Software, Inc.) is a software company specializing in project management tools.
+Glitch, Inc., previously known as Fog Creek Software, Inc. was a software company specializing in project management tools.
 Its products included project management and content management, and code review tools.
-Fastly acquired the company in 2022.
+Fastly acquired the company in 2022, however, the company announced it was shutting down in July 2025.

 History

 The company's original name was Fog Creek.
 Based in New York City, Fog Creek was founded in 2000 as a consulting company by Joel Spolsky and Michael Pryor.
 As the consulting market started to dry up due to the collapse of the Dot-com bubble, Fog Creek moved to a product-based business.
 In December 2016 Anil Dash was appointed CEO.
 Fog Creek's offices are located in the Financial District of Manhattan.
 On September 25, 2018, the company was officially renamed Glitch after its flagship product.
 Glitch staff announced intentions to unionize with the Communications Workers of America in early 2020 as part of the Campaign to Organize Digital Employees.
 The company voluntarily recognized their union.
 Around the same time, the company laid off a third of its staff during the COVID-19 pandemic.
 In February 2021, Glitch workers signed a collective bargaining agreement with the company.
 According to the Communications Workers of America (CWA), this is the first agreement signed by white collar tech workers in the United States.

 Cloud services Fastly, known for its content delivery network, acquired Glitch, as announced in May 2022.
 CEO Anil Dash became Fastly's VP of developer experience.
 Glitch's staff had declined since 2020 from 50 to 14 employees, all of whom joined Fastly.
 The union dissolved prior to the acquisition when its collective bargaining agreement expired and the union's three remaining members decided not to pursue another agreement.